-Concerns Raised by Parents/Carers
+Concerns Raised by Parents/ Carers

 Parents/ carers would make contact in the first instance with the Head of Year or Pastoral Management Team to raise concerns.
 Our Pastoral Managers in school have a wealth of knowledge and expertise in this area.
-Referral to the SENDCo is made if necessary.
-The SEND team would investigate any parental concerns.
+Referral to the SENDCo is made if necessary via a monthly Inclusion Panel meeting.
+The SEND team would investigate any identified needs.